 There are a number of service contracts on Pembina's pipeline systems.
 On the Syncrude Pipeline, Pembina has a contract to ship Syncrude Project production until 2035 and is currently the sole transporter of SCO produced from the Syncrude Project.
 This arrangement provides for a tariff that recovers all operating costs and provides for a return on current and future invested capital and is not dependent on throughputs.
 This contract automatically extends beyond 2035 if Syncrude's operating permit is extended.
-See " - Overview - Oil Sands & Heavy Oil -Syncrude Pipeline".
+See " - Overview - Oil Sands & Heavy Oil - Syncrude Pipeline".
 Pembina also has a contract in place for the Cheecham Lateral.
 This contract generates fixed returns under an extendible 25 year agreement and provides for full flow-through of operating expenses.
-See " -Overview - Oil Sands & Heavy Oil - Cheecham Lateral".
+See " - Overview - Oil Sands & Heavy Oil - Cheecham Lateral".
 On the Horizon Pipeline, Pembina has a contract to ship Horizon Project production until 2033, subject to extension, and has exclusive rights to construct any expansions or extensions to this pipeline.
 This contract provides for a fixed rate of return on current and future invested capital and is not dependent on throughputs.
 See " - Overview - Oil Sands & Heavy Oil - Horizon Pipeline".
+In 2008,

-In 2008, Pembina negotiated a toll settlement on the Western Pipeline with its shippers, which is effective until the end of February, 2012.
+Pembina negotiated a toll settlement on the Western Pipeline with its shippers, which is currently under renegotiation and Pembina anticipates arriving at binding agreements by the second quarter of 2012.
 This contract provides Pembina with revenue certainty and incents the current shippers to continue using the Western Pipeline.
-See " - Industry Regulation and Tariffs" and " - Overview - Conventional Pipelines -B.C.
-Pipelines".
-Pembina also has contracts in place for the Storage Facility described above under " - Overview -Midstream & Marketing - Ethylene Storage".
-The proposed Nipisi and Mitsue Pipelines are also fully contracted over an initial 10 year term from the in-service date, with extension rights.
-The Nipisi and Mitsue TSAs provide for committed ship-or-pay throughput.
+See "-Industry Regulation and Tariffs" and "-Overview-Conventional Pipelines".
+Pembina also has contracts in place for the Storage Facility described above under "-Overview-Midstream & Marketing-Ethylene Storage".
+The Nipisi Pipeline and Mitsue Pipeline are also fully contracted over an initial 10 year term from the in-service date, with extension rights.
+The Nipisi TSAs and Mitsue TSAs provide for committed ship-or-pay throughput.
 The tolls on these pipelines provide for a fixed capital component charge and a flow through of operating expenses.
-See "General Development of Pembina - Developments in 2010 and Year to Date 2011- Oil Sands & Heavy Oil - Nipisi and Mitsue Pipelines".
-See also "Risk Factors - Risks Inherent in Pembina's Business".
+See "General Developments of Pembina-Developments in 2011 and Year to Date 2012-Oil Sands & Heavy Oil-Nipisi Pipeline and Mitsue Pipeline".
+See also "Risk Factors-Risks Inherent in Pembina's Business".